kerrynordstrom/13-14-Relational-Modeling/README.md

   * Returns a 204 success status code if deletion is completed
   * Returns a 400 failure status code if id is missing from request
   * Returns a 404 failure status code if invalid id is included in request
+* `PUT /api/bicycles/:id`
+  * Updates a single bicycle from the Mongo DB when run with a valid id as argument
+  * Returns a 200 success status code if update is completed
+  * Returns a 404 failure status code if a correct id is not used.